Generalizing GNNs with Tokenized Mixture of Experts: Problem Formulation and Analysis

-This result exposes a structural bottleneck for frozen GNN inference.
-The stability budget $\varepsilon$ caps reliance at $\eta_\theta\le\eta_{\max}(\varepsilon)$, because increasing reliance on $X_{\mathrm{H}}$ amplifies perturbation effects through the $L_h$-Lipschitz readout.
-Meanwhile, achieving fit risk at most $\alpha$ requires $\eta_\theta\ge\eta_{\min}(\alpha)$, since the high component carries task-relevant, graph-dependent information.
-When these constraints conflict ($\eta_{\min}>\eta_{\max}$), no predictor is feasible.
-When they are compatible, worst-environment risk is still bounded away from zero at $\underline{\beta}_1(\alpha,\varepsilon)$ (Eq.~\eqref{eq:H1_ood_lower_main_th}).
-In other words, under a uniform constraint, static GNN inference cannot simultaneously achieve low fit, stability, and worst-environment risk.
+This result characterizes a witness-family tension rather than a universal impossibility result for all static GNN parameterizations; extending the analysis beyond this family is left for future work.
+The Lipschitz stability constraint caps reliance at $\eta_\theta\le\eta_{\max}(\varepsilon)$ because larger reliance on $X_{\mathrm{H}}$ amplifies perturbations through the $L_h$-Lipschitz readout, while achieving fit risk at most $\alpha$ requires $\eta_\theta\ge\eta_{\min}(\alpha)$ since the high component carries task-relevant signal.
+Thus, under a Lipschitz stability constraint, static GNN inference within this witness subfamily faces a fit--stability--OOD tension that motivates instance-conditional computation.